microsoft/onnxruntime/docs/performance/tune-performance.md

 ## Tips for Tuning Performance

 Here are some tips for tuning the performance of ORT in terms of <a href="#memory">reducing memory consumption</a>, <a href ="#thread">thread management</a>, <a href="#iobinding">IO Binding</a>, and <a href="#customCUDA">customizing CUDA Execution Provider</a>.

+Please refer to [Execution Provider](../execution-providers/index.md) specific performance tuning samples and tips for optimizing your OnnxRuntime performance.

 <h3 id="memory">Memory Consumption Reduction</h3>